-A deliciously easy Apple Crumble with chunks of tart apples combined with cinnamon and nutmeg and topped with a crisp brown sugar and cinnamon oat crumb topping.
-This recipe brings all the delicious flavors of fall together in one scrumptious dessert dish with just the right balance of spices.
-It’s so much easier than rolling out a pie crust and just as delicious.
+This recipe combines all the delicious fall flavors in one scrumptious dessert dish with just the right balance of spices.
+It’s much easier than rolling out a pie crust and just as tasty.

-How to make Apple Crumble
+How To Make Apple Crumble

 See the recipe card below for the complete ingredient list and recipe instructions.